resource/Front-End-Standards/Stylesheets/CSS.md

 }
 ```

-No spaces between the key and 1 single space before the value declaration.
+Use one space between the property key and value declaration.

 ```css
 /* bad */